kibo-money/kibo/README.md

 ### Requirements

 - At least 16 GB of RAM
+  - Recommended: 32 GB
-- 1 TB of free space (will use 70% of that without defragmentation and 40% after)
+- A disk with 1 TB of free space (will use between 40% to 80% depending on several things)
+  - Recommended: Rated at 3 GB/s (Thunderbolt 4 speed)
 - A running instance of bitcoin-core with:
   - `-txindex=1`
   - `-blocksxor=0`
   - RPC credentials
   - Example: `bitcoind -datadir="$HOME/.bitcoin" -blocksonly -txindex=1 -blocksxor=0`
 - Git
+- Unix based operating system (Mac OS or Linux)
+  - Ubuntu users need to install `open-ssl` via `sudo apt install libssl-dev pkg-config`

-### Manual
+### Build

-_Mac OS and Linux only, Windows is unsupported_

 First we need to install Rust (https://www.rust-lang.org/tools/install)